acidmasculinity/acidmasculinity.github.io/collections/_recovery/media/tetsuo.md

 ---
-title: "Tetsuo: THe Iron Man"
+title: "Tetsuo: The Iron Man"
 other: "Directed by Shinya Tsukamoto"
 year: 1989
 publisher: "Kaijyu Theatre"